 We do fund a limited number of proposals with a longer distance to impact, but the applicants and mentors are excellent and the research has a clear pathway to impact child health.

-The following deadlines apply for the 2019 Early Career Award Program.
-There will be two cycles in 2019 with up to 15 applications awarded in each cycle.
+There will be two cycles each year with up to 16 applications awarded in each cycle.
 If awarded, please note that projects must receive IRB approval within six months of the award notification date, listed below.
-Please plan accordingly.

 The grant amount is based on the actual budgetary needs of the project, with a maximum of $25,000 in direct costs for the entire grant.
 The duration of the project can be up to two years.
 Indirect costs of no more than 7% of direct costs will be paid on Early Career Award Program grants.
 Up to $12,500 in total of the proposed budget may be used for salary (including fringe) of the new researcher.
 Funds not needed for salary are to be used for research supplies or other research-related expenses.